UCLM-ARCO/uclm-arco.github.io/recipes/content/integrating_metamotionr_with_python.md

 sudo apt install metawear
 {{</shell>}}

-In the following sections, we are going to explain the two main funcionalities of the library, read a value from a sensor, and attach a handler to a value produced by the sensor.
+In the following sections, we are going to explain the main funcionalities of the library, read a value from a sensor, attach a handler to a value produced by the sensor and create logs of data that will be downloaded lately.
 Almost every measure of the sensor can be readed, but not all the measures support the use of a handler.

 # Connecting and Reading data from the device